QuanjianSong/LightMotion/README.md

 <div align="center">
 <h1>
-LightMotion: A Light and Tuning-free Method for Simulating Camera Motion in Video Generation [Official Code of PyTorch]
+LightMotion: A Light and Tuning-free Method for Simulating Camera Motion in Video Generation
 </h1>

 <div>